 “John Dunne is an extremely talented photographer and we are proud to display his work at The Convention Centre Dublin (The CCD).
 By capturing the character of some of Dublin’s best known landmarks, as well as the essence of the Irish landscape, his photographs will help showcase Ireland to delegates visiting The CCD from all across the world.”

-Director of Event Services, The CCD
+Director of Event Services, The Convention Centre Dublin

 At the completion of all three phases there are now 32 pieces of my artwork on display in The Convention Centre Dublin, many of which are available to purchase from my Manmade Gallery, and I could not be happier.
 I would like to take this opportunity to thank Allan and the entire CCD team, especially the excellant facilities staff; their inputs, guidance and assistance are a large part of what made this commision such a success.
 I also wanted to thank Steve over at 360-DPI who’s expertise (and patience) was critical to the completion of this project.